great-expectations/great_expectations/docs/terms/expectation.md

 ### Conditional Expectations

 Conditional Expectations are those that are intended to be applied not to an entire dataset, but to a particular subset of the data.
-Alternatively, Conditional Expectations are those where what one expects of one variable depends on the value of another.
+Additionally, Conditional Expectations include those where what one expects of one variable depends on the value of another.
 An example of this would be an Expectation that a column not have a null value only if another column's value falls into a specific subset.

 For more information on these Expectations, please see [our reference guide for Conditional Expectations](../reference/expectations/conditional_expectations.md).